KABX-FM

-KABX-FM (97.5 MHz, "K97.5") is a commercial radio station in Merced, California.
-It is owned by Stephens Media Group, through licensee SMG-Merced, LLC.
-KABX-FM airs an adult contemporary radio format, switching to Christmas music for part of November and December.
+KABX-FM (97.5 FM, "K97.5") is a commercial radio station licensed to Merced, California, United States.
+Owned by Stephens Media Group, through licensee SMG-Merced, LLC, KABX-FM airs an adult contemporary format.
 Its studios are on West 19th Street in Merced.

-KABX is a Class B FM station.
-Its transmitter and tower are on Shultz Mountain, off California State Route 140 in Catheys Valley.
+KABX's transmitter is located on Shultz Mountain, off California State Route 140 in Catheys Valley.
 KABX-FM can be heard over a large part of California's Central Valley, from Modesto to Fresno.